30: Frontier Psychiatrist - The Avalanches

 5:47

-But yeah, it features quite a lot of people who have their own segments, any in particular that jumped out of you.
+But yeah, it features quite a lot of people who have their own segments.

-I laughed a lot at the dangerous skit, that was quite funny.
+I laughed a lot at the Dangerous skit.

 5:58

-And also the ghost, I don't know, it just made me very chewy, kind of like semi opaque ghosts.
+I don't know, it just made me very cheery.

-And the lady occasionally lifting the sheet through this section, old lady there.
+And the lady occasionally lifting the sheet to release this action.

 6:08

-It's very funny.
-It doesn't make sense unless you see it guys, or anyone else listening,
+It doesn't make sense unless you see it, guys.

 6:27